gatsbyjs/gatsby/docs/docs/how-to/styling/tailwind-css.md

 plugins: [`gatsby-plugin-postcss`],
 ```

-3. Configure PostCSS to use Tailwind
+3. Configure PostCSS to use Tailwind.

 Create a `postcss.config.js` in your project's root folder with the following contents.